firebase/firebase-ios-sdk/README.md

 Some sample apps like Firebase Messaging ([Example/Messaging/App](Example/Messaging/App)) require special Apple capabilities, and you will have to change the sample app to use a unique bundle identifier that you can control in your own Apple Developer account.

-## Specific SDK Instructions
+## Specific Component Instructions
-See the sections below for any special instructions for those SDKs.
+See the sections below for any special instructions for those components.

 ### Firebase Auth